 Printer Calibration

 While more and more printers nowadays are becoming hands-free and can auto-calibrate themselves, there are some in the market that still need some manual calibration.
-In addition, knowing how to calibrate a printer will help when an auot-calibration process breaks or if you don't like the values/changes that an auto routine provides.
+In addition, knowing how to calibrate a printer will help when an auto-calibration process breaks or if you don't like the values/changes that an auto routine provides.

 Rather than reinvent the wheel on this site, I will place links here to excellent guides that already exist.